 The Convention was originally negotiated as a regional framework for the pan-European region.
 Following an amendment procedure, since March 2016 all UN Member States can accede to it.
-Chad and Senegal have become the first African Parties in 2018 and Ghana acceded in 2020 and was followed by Guinea-Bissau and Togo in 2021, by Cameroon in 2022, and Nigeria and The Gambia in 2023.
+Chad and Senegal have become the first African Parties in 2018.
+Then, Ghana acceded in 2020 and was followed by Guinea-Bissau and Togo in 2021, by Cameroon in 2022, and Nigeria and The Gambia in 2023.
 Iraq acceded in March 2023 as the first country from the Middle East, Namibia in June 2023 as the first country from Southern Africa and Panama in July 2023 as the first country from Latin America.
 The accession of these countries offers new prospects for enhanced transboundary cooperation in Sub-Saharan Africa, the Middle East and Latin America; conflict prevention; and regional stability.

 The Water Convention is a powerful tool to promote and operationalize the achievement of the 2030 Agenda for Sustainable Development and its SDGs.
 It directly supports implementation of target 6.5, which requests all countries to implement integrated water resources management, including through transboundary cooperation, as appropriate.
 The Convention and its programme of work are also relevant for other SDGs, such as all the other targets of goal, but also: goals 2, 7, 13, 15, 16, 17 and target 11.5.